2010–11 Paris Saint-Germain FC season: Friendly matches

 After 17 years of absence, France's most prestigious tournament was back at the Parc des Princes.
 The Tournoi de Paris was first held in 1957 and the 2010 edition celebrated its 30th anniversary.
 Between 1975 and 1993, Paris Saint-Germain won the tournament a record seven times.
 It was abandoned by PSG's new shareholders Canal+ because of the club's financial deficit in 1993.
 The last champions were Paris Saint-Germain who defeated Auxerre in the 1993 edition final.
 The 2010 edition took place between 31 July and 1 August, with Italian side Roma, replacing Juventus, Portuguese club Porto and French outfit Girondins de Bordeaux visiting the Parc des Princes as PSG decided to resurrect the Tournoi de Paris for their 40th birthday.
 PSG presented their official anthem and mascot.
 The lyrics of "Go West" were rewritten following the suggestions made by the fans in PSG's website and was released as the official anthem before every match at the Parc des Princes.
 Germain, a lynx, was presented as the new mascot of PSG.
 After a draw between Bordeaux and Roma, Paris Saint-Germain defeated Porto in a match punctuated by the numerous chances created by both sides.
 The French capital won in extremis against the Portuguese thanks to a goal from Sammy Traoré at the end of regular time and took the first place in the standings.

 Just like against Porto, "Les Parisiens" made the difference at the end of the encounter as Guillaume Hoarau equalized Roma's lead deep in stoppage time and allowed PSG to finish off their pre-season without having lost a single match.
 PSG's goal angered Roma's players who surrounded French referee Stéphane Lannoy.
 Roma coach Claudio Ranieri also walked onto the field to complain that too much injury time had been played when Hoarau scored.
 Earlier, Michaël Ciani scored off a free kick as Bordeaux came from behind against Porto to win the Tournoi de Paris with four points - the same total as PSG but "Les Girondins" scored one more goal.
-During the winter break, Paris Saint-Germain drew with Moroccan outfit Wydad Casablanca in Marrakech.
+During the winter break, Paris Saint-Germain drew with Moroccan outfit Wydad Casablanca in Marrakesh.
 Mouhcine Iajour put the home side ahead but Antoine Kombouaré's men were the dominant force throughout and got a deserved equalizer shortly before half-time when Mevlüt Erdinç headed home Tripy Makonda's cross.